top of page

 Narcissistic family mobbing is rooted in dysfunctional systems where one person dominates, and others enable.
 Here are a few common reasons:

-1. Fear of the Narcissist: Family members fear the wrath of the narcissist, so they go along with their agenda rather than risk becoming the next target.
+1. Fear of the Narcissist: Family members fear the narcissist's wrath, so they align with their agenda rather than risk becoming the next target.

 2. Need for Belonging: Humans crave acceptance.
 Siding with the narcissist feels safer than standing alone with the scapegoat.

-3. Generational Dysfunction: Some families operate in cycles of abuse where favouritism, scapegoating, and manipulation are normalized.
+3. Generational Dysfunction: Some families operate in cycles of abuse where favouritism, scapegoating, and manipulation are normalised.

 4. Denial and Conditioning: Many members are conditioned to believe the narcissist’s narrative and genuinely see the scapegoat or in-law as the problem.

-In short, mobbing protects the narcissist’s power, but it destroys the scapegoat’s sense of family.
+In short, mobbing protects the narcissist’s power but destroys the scapegoat’s sense of family.

 The Impact of Family Mobbing

-The effects of being mobbed by your own family, or by your in-laws can run deep and long-term:
+The effects of being mobbed by your family or in-laws can be deep and long-lasting:

-• Erosion of Self-Worth: Constantly being blamed or shunned creates internalized shame.
+• Erosion of Self-Worth: Constant blame or shunning creates internalised shame.

-• Isolation: Losing connection with siblings, parents, or in-laws can leave you feeling like an outsider everywhere you turn.
+• Isolation: Losing connection with siblings, parents, or in-laws can leave you feeling like an outsider.

 • Anxiety and Hypervigilance: Always waiting for the next attack keeps your nervous system on edge.